Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

 \begin{proof}[Proof of Proposition \ref{rationality}] Suppose that the stabilizer $H$ of a point on $X$ is split.
 Since $H$ is connected (Proposition \ref{correctrepresentative}), a Borel subgroup of $H$ is split, solvable, connected, and is contained in a Borel subgroup $B$ of $G$ (over $F$).
 Then, the $H$-orbit represented by $1$ on $G/B$ is projective, hence closed, and the corresponding $B$-orbit on $X=H\backslash G$ is defined over $F$.

 Vice versa, if a closed $B_{\bar F}$-orbit on $X_{\bar F}$ is defined over $F$ --- equivalently, has a point with stabilizer $H$, then $B\cap H$ is a split Borel subgroup of $H$, hence $H$ is split.

 Now let $(Y,P)$ be a basic orbit-parabolic pair, as in Lemma \ref{lemmaclosedorbits}.
-By Lemma \ref{lemmaY2}, the variety $Y_2 = Y/U_P$ is isomorphic to $T\backslash \PGL_2$ for some torus $T$ or to $\SL_2$, hence the closed $B$-orbit(s) on $Y_2$, and on $Y$, are defined over $F$ if and only if we are not in the case of $T\backslash \PGL_2$ with $T$ non-split.
-This is equivalent to each, equivalently one, fiber of $T^*Y_2\to \c_X^*$ being isotropic, which by Proposition \ref{propVP} is equivalent to each, equivalently one, fiber of $T^*X \to \c_X^*$ over a point in $Y$ being maximally isotropic.
+By Lemma \ref{lemmaY2}, the variety $Y_2 = Y/U_P$ is isomorphic to $T\backslash \PGL_2$ for some torus $T$ or to $\SL_2$, hence the closed $B$-orbit(s) on $Y_2$, and on $Y$, are defined over $F$, unless we are in the case of $T\backslash \PGL_2$ with $T$ not belonging to any Borel $F$-subgroup, i.e., with $T$ non-split.
+This is equivalent to each, equivalently one, fiber of $T^*Y_2\to \c_X^*$ being isotropic, as one can see by direct calculation: in the case of $T\backslash \PGL_2$, this is the map $\mathfrak t^\perp \to \mathfrak t^\perp\sslash T$ which is isomorphic to the norm map for the quadratic splitting ring of $T$, and in the case of $\SL_2$ it is simply the determinant on $\mathfrak{sl}_2$.
+By Proposition \ref{propVP}, the fibers of $T^*Y_2\to \c_X^*$ being isotropic is equivalent to each, equivalently one, fiber of $T^*X \to \c_X^*$ over a point in $Y$ being maximally isotropic.
 The surjectivity of the map $\widetilde{T^*X}^{P,Y}\to T^*X$ on $F$-points, by the same proposition, implies that the same is true for every fiber of $T^*X$ hence, applying this argument in the reverse direction, one closed $B_{\bar F}$-orbit being defined over $F$ implies that every closed $B_{\bar F}$-orbit is defined over $F$. \end{proof}

-Recall that we have been assuming that $G$ is split, and that $X$ is a ``correct representative'' of its class modulo $G$-isomorphisms; the statement is not true for varieties such as $\mathcal N(T)\backslash \PGL_2$.
+Recall that we have been assuming that $G$ is split, and that $X$ is a ``correct representative'' of its class modulo $G$-isomorphisms, see Definition \ref{defcorrectrep}; the statement is not true for varieties such as $\mathcal N(T)\backslash \PGL_2$.

 \begin{remark} For spherical roots of type $G$, all $B$-orbits are of rank one (maximal), hence defined over $F$ by Lemma \ref{maxrankdefined}.
 Therefore, by the proposition, in that case all stabilizers are split. \end{remark}